Data Migration Guide

 While having a separate username for each project has some upsides such as separate data store quotas, never having to worry about submitting jobs with the wrong Slurm account, etc.; a major downside is that sometimes files must be copied or moved between usernames.
 Common scenarios are:

-- Copying configuration files in one’s HOME directory that took a lot of effor to create (e.g.
+- Copying scripts or configuration files in your HOME directory that took effort to create (e.g.

 .bashrc